-Springtime is here, and with it, I always seem to get the itch to get things organized.
+Springtime is here, and with it, I always start to feel the itch to get things organized.
 Not just “deep clean my house” organized; more like “color coordination like an episode of The Home Edit” organized.
 You know: right on the edge of crazy.

-But the thought of organizing your life can be a little overwhelming, especially when it comes to organizing your finances.
-Today, I’m going to share four easy steps that you can take today to get your finances organized.
-You’ll be done in no time and can go enjoy that fresh springtime air or move on to color coordinating your pantry.
+But the thought of organizing your life can be a little overwhelming, especially when it comes time to to organize your finances.
+Today, I’m sharing four easy steps that you can take today to whip those puppies into shape.
+You’ll be done in no time, and can go enjoy that fresh springtime air (or move on to color coordinating your pantry)!

 Step 1: Gather up all your bills and important documents

-The first part of getting finances organized is to gather all your bills and important documents in one place.
+Firstly, once you’ve decided to organize your finances, gather all your bills and important documents in one place.
 This will help you see what bills you have and what accounts need extra attention or have past due dates.
-Once you have everything collected, you can then sort through the stacks of paper and decide what needs to be shredded and what needs to be filed.
+Once you’ve collected all the documents you need, sort through everything and decide what needs to be shredded and what needs to be filed.
 It’s important to keep similar documents filed together and create a system that works for you.

 If you don’t have room for a file cabinet or don’t want to create a system full of paper clutter, a more minimalist approach could be to use a digital filing system.
 To get started, check out this article all about how to Go Paperless with a Digital Filing System.
-When creating my digital filing system, one concern I had was about security.
+When I was creating my digital filing system, I felt concerned about security.
 I don’t need someone rifling through my papers in real life, much less virtually!
-If you’re worried about storing your financial documents on the cloud, read more in this New York Times Article.
+Worried about storing your financial documents on the cloud?
+Read more in this New York Times Article.

 Step 2: Re-analyze your financial goals for the year and evaluate your budget